aprilbala/aprilbala.github.io/projects/project-1.md

   * Add color to your fonts
   * Use of style -- i.e. **bold**, *italics*

-Here is a sample of what the applet looked like in action:
+Here is a sample of what my applet looked like in action:

 <img src = "../images/applejuice.gif" width="20%">